 Download & Other Tools

-- Footnote: County-level data reflect the patient's county of residence, not the county in which the hospitalization occurred.
+- Footnote: Data are limited to hospital admissions only; emergency room visits that do not result in admission are excluded.
+County-level data reflect the patient's county of residence, not the county in which the hospitalization occurred.
 Primary diagnosis is the cause of the hospitalization.
+Coding for the following primary diagnoses changed in mid-2015: asthma/bronchitis, diabetes, fractures, metabolic/nutritional disorders, pneumonia/pleurisy, poisoning, seizures/headaches, traumatic injuries, and viral illnesses/fevers; use caution when comparing trends over time for these diagnoses.
 Pleurisy is the inflammation of the membrane surrounding the lung.
 Traumatic injuries include comas and concussions.
 Examples of metabolic disorders include hyper- and hypothyroidism.
 Nutritional disorders include a range of conditions such as obesity, diarrhea, anemia, and anorexia.
-A full list of mental diseases and disorders included can be found at: http://www.cms.gov/icd10manual/fullcode_cms/P0325.html; this list, and data, excludes disorders related to substance abuse.
-LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 5 cases.
-Data are excluded for a relatively small number of cases for patients with erroneous birth dates.
-Data are also excluded from county totals, but included in state totals, for a relatively small number of cases in which county identification is unknown.
+A full list of mental diseases and disorders included in these data can be found at: http://www.cms.gov/icd10manual/fullcode_cms/P0325.html; this list and these data exclude disorders related to substance abuse.
+LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 5 hospital discharges.
+Data are excluded for a small number of cases for patients with erroneous birth dates.
+Data are also excluded from county totals, but included in state totals, for a small number of cases in which the patient's county of residence is unknown.

 - Measures of Hospitalizations on Kidsdata.org